grmlin/gremlins/README.md

 #### tagName
 optional tag name.
 If you omit the `tagName`, the custom element will have the tag `${name}-gremlin`.

-Be aware you have to add a minimum of one hypen! (custom elements work this way).
+Be aware you have to add a minimum of one hyphen! (custom elements work this way).
 `tagName: responsive-slider` **ok**
 `tagName: slider` **error**